rkatzfus/dwuty/README.md

 ## Installation

-It's important to setup `"minimum-stability": "dev"` and `"prefer-stable": true` in your composer.json
+It's important to add `"minimum-stability": "dev"` and `"prefer-stable": true` in your composer.json

 > composer.json